20ghrrdll/CS108/README.md

 ##Users
 ###User profile
 Every user has their own profile page.
 On this page their recent activity is shown as well a list of achievements they have earned.
-There are options to message the user, add them s a friend, and if you have admin status you may delete the user.
+There are options to message the user, add them as a friend, and if you have admin status you may delete the user.
 ###Friends
-Users can search and add friends to there friends list.
+Users can search and add friends to their friends list.
 There is a friends page that displays a list of friends as well as pending freind requests
 ###Messages
 Once friends with someone on the site, you can interact in two ways.
 You can send a direct note to them, or challenge them to take a quiz that you have recently taken or just completed.
 These messages show up in their inbox.